Last updated: March 17, 2026

 • Conservative risk profile: They typically use low leverage and very wide stop-losses to give their trades enough room to breathe and withstand normal market volatility without being stopped out prematurely.

 • Steady psychology: A successful position trader is patient and emotionally detached from short-term market noise.
-They don’t need to monitor their charts constantly.
+While they enjoy significantly less screen time, they do not remain completely “hands-off”; instead, they focus on monitoring their core investment thesis rather than daily price ticks.

 2.2.
 How Position Traders Find Opportunities